Bagya4/CSC_Projects-and-Research/README.md

 Data Structures: Implementation of data structures such as Sets, Maps, Graphs, Trees, etc. from scratch

-product_backlog- is a project that keeps track of a product, its development stages and tasks associated with it.
+Product_Backlog- is a project that keeps track of a product, its development stages and tasks associated with it.

-stp- is a project that helps to manage System Test Plans and associated test cases for a program.
+System_Test_Plan_Manager- is a project that helps to manage System Test Plans and associated test cases for a program.

 Wolf Scheduler- replicates the University course scheduling system.